lassidev/SnapchatMemoryDownloader/README.md

 # Snapchat Memory Downloader

-Decided to delete your Snapchat account, but still wish to keep your saved memories?
-Snapchat currently provides no easy way to mass-download all of your memories.
+A script to download all of your Sanpchat memories to your computer.
-This script is intended to fix that.

 ## Operation
 1. Install Python 3 and pip